By Laura Rettie, Personal Finance Journalist. Last updated 1st May 2024.

 However, you have to ask yourself what would happen if any of the above events actually did occur.
 The likelihood of you being handed a bill for thousands of pounds if any of the above happened is almost certain.

-For the sake of a small fee per month to cover yourself, you can leave your home, walk your dog and travel overseas confidently, knowing that if things went wrong you wouldn’t be faced with huge fees that could leave you destitute.
+For the sake of a small fee per month to cover yourself, you can leave your home, walk your dog and travel overseas confidently, knowing that if things go wrong you won’t be faced with huge fees that could leave you out of pocket.

 It’s about managing risk and working out how likely you think these types of things could happen and what you can comfortably afford to pay for insurance vs what you could comfortably pay if things go wrong without insurance.